Flea and Tick Prevention

 Available Products:

--Seresto Collar (for both cats and dogs) kills adult fleas, flea larvae and ticks for 8 months
+-Seresto Collar (for both cats and dogs) kills adult fleas, flea larvae and ticks for up to 8 months

--Bravecto (topical for cats, oral for dogs) kills adult fleas and ticks and lasts for 12 weeks
+Bravecto Plus (topical for cats) kills adult fleas and ticks and various other parasites for 12 weeks

 -Revolution (for both dogs and cats) kills adult fleas and various other parasites for one month